rmorshea/talks/idom/what-is-idom/README.md

 <!--

-enter IDOM
+That's where IDOM comes in

 unlike peers
-IDOM takes heavy inspiration from React specifically
+IDOM takes heavy inspiration from the React UI Framework

 thus has many of the same declarative virtues